hammerheim-game/hammerheim-rules/3-equipment.md

 The Weapons commonly made of Dark Steel are swords, daggers or other bladed weapons.
-These weapons upgraded to Dark Steel retain all of their abilities (i.e. swords can parry, daggers grant an armour save of 6) also costs three times the price of a normal weapon of its kind.
+These weapons upgraded to Dark Steel retain all of their abilities (i.e. swords can parry, daggers grant an armor save of 6) also costs three times the price of a normal weapon of its kind.
 Critical Damage: Dark blades inflict serious damage on their opponents, when rolling on the critical hit chart a Dark